kuzudb/kuzu/README.md

 - Multi-core query parallelism
 - Serializable ACID transactions

-Kùzu started as a research project at University of Waterloo and is now being developed primarily by [Kùzu Inc.](https://kuzudb.com/), a spinoff company from University of Waterloo.
-Kùzu is available under a permissible license.
+Kùzu is being developed by [Kùzu Inc.](https://kuzudb.com/) and is available under a permissible license.
 So try it out and help us make it better!
 We welcome your feedback and feature requests.

 ## Installation